reuschi/smart-photo-frame/README.md

 4. If you want to be able to update the frame via Telegram, you need to store your GitHub login data in store manager on RasPi and copy the ".gitconfig" and ".git-credentials" files to "/root".
 5. Connect an HDMI screen to the RasPi (TV, computer monitor, HDMI display, etc.)

+## Folder structure

+When repository is cloned, no folders are created.
+To store your images, during the first run, a subfolder images will be created.
+Within this folder you can delete or add new photos manually.\
+All other data is stored in the main folder of the repository.

 ## Config file

-The config file should be stored as config.ini in the same folder as the frame.py and should look like the following:
+The config file should be stored as **config.ini** in the same folder as the **main.py** and should look like the following:
 ```
 [telegram]
 token = <Telegram API Token>